Logo Futurismo

 Dolphins are indeed a very intelligent species, which is reflected in their hunting techniques.
 They have developed different techniques to hunt their prey, which include:

-• Wave washing and even using their echolocation to stun or disorient prey.
+• They wave, wash, and even use their echolocation to stun or disorient prey.

 So… Do dolphins eat tuna?